Command Reference

 wseng qc pass

 Pass QC for a ticket.
-Validates ticket is in 'In QC' status and transitions to 'Delivered'.
+Validates ticket is in 'Review' status and transitions to 'Done'.
+QC status is determined by computed fields based on qc label.

 Aliases: